noahehall/multicloud/providers/aws/developer-associate.md

 - Event-driven architecture
 - Scalability
 - The access of private resources in VPCs from Lambda code
-- Configuring Lambda functions by defining environment variables and parameters (for example, memory, concurrency, timeout, runtime, handler, layers, extensions, triggers, destinations)
+- Configuring Lambda functions by defining environment variables and parameters (e.g., memory, concurrency, timeout, runtime, handler, layers, extensions, triggers, destinations)
-- Handling the event lifecycle and errors by using code (for example, Lambda Destinations, dead-letter queues)
+- Handling the event lifecycle and errors by using code (e.g., Lambda Destinations, dead-letter queues)
-- Writing and running test code by using AWS services and tools
+- Writing and running test code by using services and tools
-- Integrating Lambda functions with AWS services
+- Integrating Lambda functions with services
 - Tuning Lambda functions for optimal performance

 #### using data stores in app development